-I live in Fairy Bower, an affluent hilltop suburb perched above the Cabbage Tree Bay and nature reserve.
+I live in (ahem) Fairy Bower, a slightly affluent hilltop suburb perched above the Cabbage Tree Bay and nature reserve.
 As I walk down the steps at the end of my road, down to Manly Beach and the usually sunny South Steyne, I notice an awful lot of flashing blue lights and men in uniform.
-As I pass the mighty Manly Wine, which, surprisingly isn’t a bottle shop (off licence to my compatriots back home in Blighty) but a boutique bistro attached to the sumptuous Sebel hotel, I notice the roads ahead are all blocked off, and rather a lot of people, tourists and locals alike (yes, after a year here I can spot the difference a mile off), are standing around looking either bemused or nonplussed, and sometimes both.
+As I pass the mighty Manly Wine, which, surprisingly isn’t a bottle shop (off-licence to my compatriots back home in Blighty) but a boutique bistro attached to the sumptuous Sebel hotel, I notice the roads ahead are all blocked off, and rather a lot of people, tourists and locals alike (yes, after a year here I can spot the difference a mile off), are standing around looking either bemused or nonplussed, and sometimes both.

 I then notice the words written boldly on the back of the navy uniform of what is, I can now see, at least three different types of police teams that have just swarmed the area: Public Order & Riot Squad.
 I’m more than slightly startled.
 Australia has such low levels of crime compared to my homeland, and beautiful Manly in particular such a friendly and relaxed locale.
 Then as I try and cross the junction of Wentworth Street and the Steyne, one of the more regularly attired police officers tells me in no uncertain terms I am not allowed across the road.

 Christ, whatever is going on must be serious.
 Hostage taking, rabid protestors and – god forbid, a bomb threat all cross my mind.
 I then notice a convoy of cars, their every move tracked by a series of police motorcycle outriders, approaching me to make their way in the direction of the Sebel.

 People start muttering amongst themselves, speculating wildly.
 “Well, Adele’s in Sydney at the moment.
 I reckon it might be her.”